jina-ai/examples/audio-to-audio-search/README.md

 python app.py search
 ```

-will read a set of query audio clips generated on the fly by extracting a portion of some index
+will generate a set of query audio clips on the fly by extracting snippets from a set of randomly sampled
-audio clips and then predict whether they are part of the audio tracks.
+of index audio clips.
+The program then matches each query doc with the most similar index docs.

 The `-s` option allows user to specify which segmenter to use. `vad` uses Jinahub's VADSpeechSegmenter,  and
 `time` uses TimeSegmenter.